UO-OACISS/zerosum/README.md

 ## Overview

 ZeroSum will monitor OS threads, OpenMP threads, MPI processes, and the hardware assigned to them including CPUs, memory usage and GPU utilization.
 Supported systems include all Linux operating systems, as well as NVIDIA (CUDA/NVML), AMD (HIP/ROCm-SMI) and Intel (Intel SYCL) GPUs.
 Host side monitoring happens through the virtual `/proc` filesystem, so should be portable to all Linux systems.
 When integrated with HWLOC, visualizations of utilization data can be generated from included Python post-processing scripts.
+Automatic deadlock detection is available, and ZeroSum will generate call stacks from all ranks, merge them, and visualize the resulting merged call stacks to help diagnose where expected behavior diverged (similar to STAT/Cray-STAT).

 ## Build instructions